-The panel discussion between the session chairs generated many questions from the audience and a lively discussion on various aspects presented during the day ensued.
+The panel discussion between the session chairs attracted many questions from the audience and a lively discussion on various aspects that were presented during the day passed again.
 Especially the mapping of unexploded ordnance and the consequences of removal, and practical aspects of spatial planning were discussed regularly.

-It was at that point that EMSAGG president Cees Laban concluded that the day had added to the knowledge of the participants and forged relationships between them.
-He emphasised after the conference: "the growing demand of marine sand and gravel and increased use of the seabed space by infrastructural works together with EU and national legislations claiming protected areas, is asking for cross border planning of the available resources, and in-depth studies of the seabed characteristics and processes.
+forged the relationships between them.
+As he emphasised after the conference, "the growing demand of marine sand and gravel and increased use of the sea bed space by infrastructural works together with EU- and national legislations claiming protected areas, is asking for cross border planning of the available resources, and in-depth studies of the sea bed characteristics and processes.
 This 5th EMSAGG conference provided the audience with insight in the latest developments by speakers from the industry, institutes and governmental agencies.
-The great involvement of the participants during the panel discussions made this conference a great success and a step towards the key theme 'Finding Common Ground'."
+The great involvement of the participants during the panel discussions made this conference to a great success and a step forward to the key theme 'Finding Common Ground'."